 - Wishing well flowers

-We are able to arrange either a face to face, zoom or phone call to discuss your special day from your favourite flowers, colour scheme to ideal budget and our payment plans.
+We can arrange a face-to-face, zoom or phone call to discuss your special day, from your favourite flowers and colour scheme to your ideal budget and our payment plans.

-Wedding flowers can vary significantly from wedding to wedding (and florist to florist).
+Wedding flowers can vary significantly from wedding to wedding (florist to florist).

-With all of this in mind, you don’t actually need to spend thousands of dollars to achieve beautiful flowers for your big day!
+With all this in mind, you don’t need to spend thousands of dollars to achieve beautiful flowers for your big day!